Interfacial friction dictates long-range force propagation in tissues: Discussion

-The speed of propagation is around $0.1\mu$m/s, which is comparable to the slowest instances of mechanical oscillations in tissues, where the force propagation is realized through viscoelastic properties of tissues \cite{serra2012mechanical,deforet2014emergence,blanch2017hydrodynamic}.
-The force propagation found in our case is novel in the sense that it propagates in elastic substrates even with a non-dynamic stress field in tissue and the wave in our case is propagating with a single peak rather than traveling waves.
+Different from those mechanical oscillations realized through viscoelastic properties of tissues \cite{serra2012mechanical,deforet2014emergence,blanch2017hydrodynamic}, the concentric wave in our experiments propagates through the elastic substrate, even with a steady stress field in tissue.
+The wave is peculiarly characterized by a pronounced peak, whose magnitude inversely proportional to the propagation speed.

-Regarding the spatial scale of the wave, the peaks of gel displacement propagate over a distance of 2-3 cell diameters from the center in experiments.
-Our theory suggests that the propagation distance is constrained by a cutoff range around the apoptotic cell.
-Mechanical responses can have long-range correlations in tissues \cite{fletcher2010cell,rossen2014long,charras2018tensile} and the correlation length scale is determined by the competition between strength of intercellular mechanics and other effects that decorrelate the forces among cells.
-Therefore, the cutoff range in our theory is the effective area in which the intercellular force transmissions overpowers the decorrelating factors such as the intrinsic cell activities and thermal noises from subcellular and extracellular environment.
-This range can be associated with stiffness, fluidity (cell-cell rearrangement) and cell cycle activities of a tissue.